2/19/2025

 Suman Sinha

 Thanks.
 Yeah.
-So, look, I think I'll talk about the production and I'll ask you to answer on the revenue part.
+So, look, I think I'll talk about the production and I'll ask Elash to answer on the revenue part.
 On the production part, we are sort of between 10 and 11 megawatts right now per day of modules.
-That's the rate that we're producing at right now.
-So if you want to analyze that, you know, assume 350 workdays, then you get a sense of where the megawatts is from an overall standpoint.
+That's the rate that we are producing at right now.
+So if you want to analyze that, you know, assume 350 work days, then you get a sense of where the megawatts is from an overall standpoint.
 The eventual goal is to get that to over 12, 13 megawatts a day.
 So we are sort of moving in that direction quite well, given that some part of our module capacity was commissioned fairly recently.
-On the cell side, we are close to producing between three and a half to four megawatts every day right now.
+On the cell side, we are producing between 3.5 to 4 megawatts every day right now.
 And that is something that, again, is getting close to what the expected production rate was or needs to be on a steady state basis.
-And the more important thing almost there is that the efficiency levels on cells is actually among the highest in the country right now.
+And the more important thing almost there is that the efficiency levels on sales is actually among the highest in the country right now.
 So our team has been able to really stabilize the plant at a fairly high operating efficiency level.
-So that's that's positive.
+So that's positive.
 On the revenue side, Kailash, would you like to take that?
-Yeah, sure.

 speaker

-So again, you know, Mahid, just to clarify, most of the revenues from capital sales, which happens to the renewable energy arm of Renew, that is all capitalized into the balance sheet because obviously within the groups on consolidation, it gets knocked off.
+Yeah, sure.
+So again, you know, Mahit, just to clarify, most of the revenues from capital sales, which happens to the renewable energy arm of Renew that is all capitalized into the balance sheet because obviously it's within the groups on consolidation it gets knocked off.
 So for third party is what we have reported our numbers for the first time this time.
-So for the first nine month period, which was largely most of the sales happened in the quarter, we had three point four million of revenues and around, you know, sixty six hundred million rupees of EBITDA that for the current period and going forward, obviously, as in when third party sales happen, then you know, similar amounts would then be reported for the third party portion only.
+So for the first nine month period which was largely most of the sales happened in the quarter, we had 3.4 billion of revenues. and around, you know, 60, 600 million rupees of EBITDA that, you know, for the current period.
+And going forward, obviously, as and when third-party sales happen, then, you know, similar amounts would then be reported for the third-party portion only.

 speaker

 Gotcha.
-And maybe just a follow up on the module side.
-Then we see a lot of Chinese companies, maybe US companies also claiming ownership of top con patterns and a bunch of lawsuits and not in India, but other regions.
+And maybe just a follow-up on the module side.
+Then, We see a lot of Chinese companies and maybe U.S. companies also claiming ownership of Topcon patents and a bunch of lawsuits, not in India but other regions.
 But is that a concern for you?
 Are you seeing any of those port over to the Indian market?

 speaker